The abortion case is named after Thomas Dobbs, who says he has nothing to do with it

 When the Supreme Court granted Mississippi's request to hear the abortion law case, it limited itself to one question: "Whether all pre-viability prohibitions on elective abortions are unconstitutional."

 The notion of viability is crucial in abortion law.
-As Priscilla Smith, a Yale Law professor and a supporter of abortion rights, told NPR late last year, "The central tenet of Roe is the availability of abortions up to viability."
+As Priscilla Smith, a supporter of abortion rights and director for the Program for the Study of Reproduction Justice at Yale Law School, told NPR late last year, "The central tenet of Roe is the availability of abortions up to viability."

 Mississippi's petition to the Supreme Court called that standard "unsatisfactory."
 It also noted that fetal viability has changed over time, thanks to advances in obstetrics and medical technology.